 On the Syrian front, skirmishes and artillery exchanges continued taking place.

-Shuttle diplomacy by Henry Kissinger eventually produced a disengagement agreement on May 31, 1974, based on exchange of prisoners-of-war, Israeli withdrawal to the Purple line and the establishment of a UN buffer zone.
+Shuttle diplomacy by Henry Kissinger eventually produced a disengagement agreement on May 31, 1974, based on an exchange of prisoners-of-war, Israeli withdrawal to the Purple Line, and the establishment of a UN buffer zone.

 The agreement ended the skirmishes and exchanges of artillery fire that had occurred frequently along the Israeli-Syrian ceasefire line.